 How far will you come?

 I love seeing the world and frankly we’ll do anything we can to help.
-So far I’ve worked at these venues but we’re always open to new ones.
-My travel is included to your venue if in the UK – if you want me to look at other EU locations our fee remains the same but we’d ask you to cover our flights.
+So far I've been as far as Wales, Norfolk, Scotland, St Ives, Sofia and Riga and would love to see more of the world and hope you’ll invite me to do so.
+My travel is included to your venue if in the UK – if you want me to look at other EU locations our fee remains the same but we’d ask you to cover my flights and hotel.

 Who will take the photos?